FreedomChal/Semantic-Segmentation/README.md

 ![alt text][image7]

-As with the car windshield problem, this weakness probably could be fixed or at least reduced by training for longer.
+This weakness probably could be fixed or at least reduced by training for longer.

 Another possible improvement to the model would be training data augmentation.
 By generating modified training data, the model could both train on more data, and get more unusual data, training the model to deal with dark, obstructed, or otherwise unusual images.
-I considered doing data augmentation, but I eventually chose not to.